Asonja12/Asonja12/README.md

 **Backend Engineer** · Node.js, TypeScript and PostgreSQL · Lagos, Nigeria

 I build backend systems where correctness is not negotiable.
-Most of my work sits around money movement, concurrency and failure handling: the parts of a system that behave fine in development and fail quietly in production.
+My work sits around money movement, concurrency and failure handling: the parts of a system that behave fine in development and fail quietly in production.

-I hold a First Class B.Eng in Mechanical Engineering and an M.Eng in Manufacturing and Automation from Nanjing University of Science and Technology, with three peer reviewed publications in modelling and optimisation.
-That background is why I tend to reach for invariants and proofs before I reach for a framework.
+First Class B.Eng in Mechanical Engineering and an M.Eng in Manufacturing and Automation, with three peer reviewed publications in modelling and optimisation.
+That background is why I reach for invariants and proofs before I reach for a framework.

 ---

-## Featured work

-### [Payment Ledger](https://github.com/Asonja12/payment-ledger) · a financial transaction engine

-A wallet and payments backend built the way money actually has to be handled.
-Double entry accounting, idempotent money movement, webhook driven reconciliation, and concurrency control enforced by PostgreSQL rather than by application code.

-Most wallet implementations are a `balance` column and an `UPDATE`.
-That design fails quietly: two concurrent withdrawals both see sufficient funds, a redelivered webhook credits twice, a crashed process leaves money in neither account.
-This project is a working answer to what it takes to build the version that does not do that.

-- Financial invariants enforced as database triggers and constraints, so they hold for every writer including a `psql` session at 3am
-- Concurrent overdraft prevented by a row lock acquired inside a `BEFORE INSERT` trigger, with no read then compare anywhere on the spending path
-- Lease based idempotency that survives a process dying mid request, without ever reclaiming a completed key
-- Webhook pipeline that distinguishes an event already finished from one merely seen, because providers redeliver precisely when processing failed
-- Pull based reconciliation that heals missing webhooks and deliberately refuses to auto resolve amount mismatches
+## What I do well

+**Correctness under concurrency.** Preventing the races that only appear under real load: overdrafts from read then compare, duplicated money movement from retried requests, lost updates between simultaneous writers.
+I solve these with row level locking, database enforced invariants and deterministic lock ordering rather than application side checks that hold only on the paths someone remembered to route through.

+**Designing for failure, not the happy path.** Idempotency keys with leases that survive a process dying mid request.
+Retry with exponential backoff, dead lettering and operator replay.
+Reconciliation for the event that never arrives.
+Compensating actions where a rollback is impossible because the money already moved.

+**Data integrity at the database layer.** Append only history, constraint and lifecycle triggers, deferred constraint checking, state machines enforced in SQL, and independent drift detection that recomputes derived state from source.
+An invariant enforced only in application code is a convention, not a guarantee.

+**API and service design.** REST APIs with explicit transaction boundaries, structured machine readable error codes, keyset pagination, OpenAPI documentation, and authentication and authorisation that fails closed by default.

-- 159 tests against real PostgreSQL semantics, no database mocking, including concurrency races, crashed handlers and deliberate data corruption
+**Testing that proves the claim.** Suites run against real database semantics rather than mocks, covering concurrency races, duplicate delivery, crashed handlers and deliberate corruption.
+If a guarantee is not attacked by a test, I do not claim it.

-`NestJS` `TypeScript` `PostgreSQL` `PL/pgSQL` `Docker` `Vitest`

-### [Bojamiley CRM](https://github.com/Asonja12/BojamileyCRM) · fashion house operations platform

-A multi tenant CRM in production use by a Lagos luxury fashion house, unifying client records, bespoke measurements, order pipelines, payment tracking and inventory.

-- JWT authentication with an admin approval gate, so new registrations stay locked until authorised
-- Role based access control separating the internal admin workspace from a client portal scoped to a single customer
-- MongoDB schemas linking measurement profiles to repeat orders, removing re-measurement for returning clients

-`React` `Node.js` `Express` `MongoDB` `JWT`

-### Currently building

-A **payout orchestration service in .NET**, solving the limitation my ledger states honestly in its own README: its background workers are in-process timers rather than a queue runtime.
-Transactional outbox, consumer side inbox, saga compensation and poison message handling, with ASP.NET Core, MassTransit, RabbitMQ and Testcontainers.

 ---